getodk/docs/odk1-src/form-logic.rst

   contacts, email, Email

 .. tip::
+  :name: dynamic-defaults

   You may want to use a previously entered value as a default, but the :th:`default` column does not accept dynamic values.

-  To workaround this, use the :th:`calculation` column instead, and wrap your default value expression in a :func:`once` function.
+  To work around this, use the :th:`calculation` column instead, and wrap your default value expression in a :func:`once` function.

   .. rubric:: XLSForm